Bay St. George Long Term Care Centre

 - Protective Care - individuals experiencing severe mental/cognitive impairment with exit seeking behavior, which warrants a secure environment.

 The Home has 114 beds with an allocation of:

-The monthly board and lodging rate is determined by the Department of Health and fluctuates from time to time.
+The monthly board and lodging rate is determined by the Department of Health and Community Services and fluctuates from time to time.
 A financial assessment is required as part of the application process to long term care.

-To apply for admission to long term care, you must contact your local Public Health Nurse or Social Worker.
-The resident is assessed to determine the required level of care and the facility’s capacity to meet the anticipated needs.
-A tour of the facility is strongly encouraged and contact may be made by phone to setup an appointment.
+To apply for admission to long term care, you must contact your local Public Health Nurse or Continuing Care Social Worker.
+The individual is assessed to determine his or her required level of care and the facility's capacity to meet the anticipated needs.
+A tour of the facility is strongly encouraged and contact may be made by phone to set up an appointment.
 Admissions are limited to those individuals who require Level III and Level IV nursing care.